 The Committee never approves a student's program with fewer than the minimum total units required by Faculty Regulations for the SB degree.
-The Committee on Academic Performance (CAP) sometimes approves exceptions, as a "single deficiency," if the student makes a good effort but fails a subject during his or her last term before graduation.
+The Committee on Academic Performance (CAP) sometimes approves exceptions, as a "single deficiency," if the student makes a good effort but fails a subject during their last term before graduation.

 The following sections describe the types of petitions and applications that fall under the purview of the CoC.

 12.1 Humanities, Arts, and Social Sciences (HASS) Requirement

 Students must petition the Subcommittee on the HASS Requirement (SHR) for all actions related to the HASS Requirement.
 At the end of each academic year, the SHR provides a report to the CoC concerning the petitions it has reviewed during the year.
 The two general types of HASS petitions are:

 Acceptance of a subject which is not designated for HASS credit (including Harvard and Wellesley subjects).
 Transfer credit is approved by the SHASS Dean’s Office.

-Acceptance of two 6-unit subjects for 1 HASS subject.
+Acceptance of two 6-unit subjects for one HASS subject.

 12.2 Restricted Electives in Science and Technology (REST) Requirement